 Drainage system maps are available for review by employees on the City's GIS.
+GIS map of all City outfalls are maintained and updated by the Streets Department.

-8.1.2 Drainage System Monitoring Program
+8.1.1 Drainage System Monitoring Program

 STR Drainage Foremen and employees assigned to the Vactor equipment are scheduled to perform monthly visual inspections of the drainage system assigned to their area.
-Four lists of priority locations in the City are maintained by STR and available to the foremen that include the addresses of the priority areas, map locations, and date of service columns to be completed by the STR employee performing maintenance.
-The four areas are identified as Northeast General Maintenance - Union Hills Service Center, Central General Maintenance - Glenrosa Service Center, Southwest General Maintenance - Salt River Service Center, and Southeast General Maintenance - Okemah Service Center.
+The four areas in the City are identified as geographically Northeast General Maintenance - Union Hills Service Center, Central General Maintenance - Glenrosa Service Center, Southwest General Maintenance - Salt River Service Center, and Southeast General Maintenance - Okemah Service Center.
+The lists are maintained by STR and include the addresses of the priority area, map location, and date of service column.

-Outfalls are monitored by SWM (see permit Section 6.3).
-High Priority outfalls are monitored annually and all other major outfalls are observed at least once every five years (approximately 20% per year).
+Outfalls are monitored by SWM at the frequency required in the MS4 permit(Section 4.4(E)(2)).
+High Priority outfalls are monitored annually and all other non-priority major outfalls are observed at least once every five years (approximately 20% per year).

-8.1.3 Maintenance Priorities and Schedule
+8.1.2 Maintenance Priorities and Schedule